 marketing + web

 Yes we know: there is no such thing as a vintage website.
 If the world wide web were a person, she wouldn’t even be old enough to drink.
 Keep reading, and you’ll understand why I’m using “vintage” for 10-20 year old designs.
-They just seem so very, very dated.
+I’d say it’s a feeling.

-Check out that sweet peg board.
-The best thing about this Home Depot site was the fact that those light switches continuously switched on and off, completely on their own and completely randomly.
-“Homer” the Home Depot dude was there to guide you to important and helpful content like “Investment Information,” “The Home Depot” and “The Main Screen.”
-These menus weren’t exactly intuitive, but we give them points for being adventurous and for branding boldly.
+My favorite thing about this Home Depot site was the fact that those light switches continuously switched on and off, completely on their own and completely randomly.
+And oh, how I love the use of that sweet peg board as a background.
+“Homer” the Home Depot mascot was there to guide you, dear user, to important and helpful content like “Investment Information,” “The Home Depot” and “The Main Screen.”
+These menus weren’t exactly intuitive, but Home Depot was learning UX as they went, so we don’t fault them because there really were no standards.
+We also give them points for being adventurous and for branding boldly.
 If you’re interested, here’s their 1996 version.

 Which links to this: